 TGbe editor: Please insert the following definition maintaining alphabetical order:

+Simultaneous transmit and receive (STR) link pair: A pair of links for which a STA affiliated with an MLD has indicated simultaneous transmit and receive relationship as defined in 35.3.13.2 (Simultaneous transmit and receive (STR) operation).
+Each link of such a pair is a member of the STR link pair. (#1660, 1821, 2116, 3409)

 TGbe editor: Please modify the subclause 35.3.13.2 (Simultaneous transmit and receive (STR) operation), as follows: